mixpanel/docs/pages/docs/new-data-pipelines/overview.md

 ## Step 2: Creating the Pipeline

-After configuring your destination, initiate data export by setting up a pipeline through the **Integrations** page on your Mixpanel project.
-This step will activate data flow to your selected storage or warehouse destination.
+After configuring your destination, initiate data export in **Integrations** page on your Mixpanel project > **+ Create Pipeline** > fill in necessary configurations.
+You can choose different data sources inclduing events, people and identity and other advanced options.
+See [Overview](/docs/new-data-pipelines/json-pipelines) for more details.

 ## FAQ